 Much Does It Cost?

 The programs are free to join.
-However, there is a small expenses that you need to shoulder such as the following:
+However, there is a small expense that you need to shoulder such as the following:

 - Administration fee that usually costs around $50 (this also covers the registration fee)